evve212233/PriCoSha_Project/README.md

 # PriCoSha_Project

 PriCoSha a system for privately sharing content items among groups of people that i made for the Databases Project.
-I used
+For this project, I used
 * Python Flask
 * MySQL